TumblrArchive/TMCache/README.md

 [Download the latest tag](https://github.com/tumblr/TMCache/tags) and drag the `TMCache` folder into your Xcode project.

-Install the docs by double clicking the `.docset` file.
+Install the docs by double clicking the `.docset` file under `docs/`.

 ### Git Submodule ###